Kristin Kobes

 Professor of History, Calvin University

 Kristin Kobes Du Mez is a New York Times bestselling author and Professor of History at Calvin University.
-She is currently a Research Fellow at the Center for Philosophy of Religion at the University of Notre Dame.
-She holds a PhD from the University of Notre Dame and her research focuses on the intersection of gender, religion, and politics.
+She is currently a Senior Democracy Fellow with the Public Religion Research Institute.
+She holds a PhD from the University of Notre Dame, and her research focuses on the intersection of gender, religion, and politics.
 She has written for The New York Times, The Washington Post, NBC NewsReligion News Service, and Christianity Today, and has been interviewed on NPR, CBS, and the BBC, among other outlets.
 Her most recent book is Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.
+Her next book, Live, Laugh, Love, is expected in September 2026.

 New York Times Best Seller